 Interest rates in Korea have been subject to significant fluctuations in the past.
 The Bank of Korea reduced its policy rate to 2.00% through a series of reductions from 2012 to 2014 to support Korea's economy in light of the slowdown in Korea's growth and uncertain global economic prospects.
 The Bank of Korea further reduced its policy rate to 1.50% in 2015 and again to 1.25% in June 2016 amid deflationary concerns and interest rate cuts by central banks around the world.
 While the Bank of Korea increased its policy rate to 1.50% in November 2017 and 1.75% in November 2018 in light of improved growth prospects in Korea and rising interest rate levels globally, it again reduced its policy rate to 1.50% in June 2019 and 1.25% in October 2019 to address the sluggishness of the global and domestic economies.
-Moreover, the Bank of Korea further reduced its policy rate to unprecedented levels of 0.75% in March 2020 and 0.50% in May 2020 amid rising concerns of a potential global recession as a result of the COVID-19 pandemic.
+Moreover, in March 2020, the Bank of Korea further reduced its policy rate to an unprecedented 0.75% amid rising concerns of a potential global recession as a result of the COVID-19 pandemic.
 All else being equal, increases in interest rates in the future could lead to a decline in the value of our portfolio of debt securities, which generally pay interest based on a fixed rate.
 A sustained increase in interest rates will also raise our funding costs, while reducing loan demand, especially among consumers.
 Rising interest rates may therefore require us to re-balance our asset portfolio and our liabilities in order to minimize the risk of potential mismatches and maintain our profitability.
 See "Item 11.
 Quantitative and Qualitative Disclosures about Market Risk."
 In addition, rising interest rate levels may adversely affect the Korean economy and the financial condition of our corporate and consumer borrowers, including holders of our credit cards, which in turn may lead to a deterioration in our credit portfolio.
-In particular, since most of our consumer and corporate loans bear interest at rates that adjust periodically based on prevailing market rates, a sustained increase in interest rates would increase the interest costs of our consumer and corporate borrowers and will adversely affect their ability to make payments on their outstanding loans.
+In particular, since most of our consumer and corporate loans bear interest at rates that adjust periodically based on prevailing market rates, a sustained increase in interest rates would increase t

-Uncertainties regarding the transition away from the London Interbank Offered Rate, or LIBOR, or any other interest rate benchmark could have adverse consequences for market participants, including us.
+Uncertainties regarding the possible discontinuation of the London Interbank Offered Rate, or LIBOR, or any other interest rate benchmark could have adverse consequences for market participants, including us.